 The leg is divided into four distinct fascial compartments.

 The anterior compartment contains the dorsiflexors of the foot, including the tibialis anterior, the extensor digitorum longus, the extensor hallucis, and the peroneus tertius.
 It contains deep peroneal nerve.
-Anterior tibial artery is the major source of blood supply.
+The anterior tibial artery is the major source of blood supply.

 The lateral compartment contains the everters of the foot [ the peroneus longus and the peroneus brevis].
 It contains superficial peroneal nerve.

-The superficial posterior compartment is the largest and contians the soleus, the gastrocnemius, and the plantaris muscles
+The superficial posterior compartment is the largest and contains the soleus, the gastrocnemius, and the plantaris muscles

 Read more about Tibial anatomy